dcos/telegraf/plugins/processors/dcos_metadata/README.md

 Additionally, any task labels which are prefixed with `DCOS_METRICS_` are added to each metric as a tag.
 For example, the application configuration would have every metric associated with it decorated with a `FOO=bar` tag.
+Any task labels that are included in the whitelist are also added to each metric as a tag.

 ```
 {